Umaga (wrestler): Independent circuit (2009)

-On July 11, 2009, Umaga appeared at the World Wrestling Council (WWC) in Puerto Rico, defeating Mr. Anderson (formerly Mr. Kennedy) in a singles match.
-Four months later, Umaga appeared on Hulk Hogan's Hulkamania Tour of Australia under the ring name Uso Fatu.
-On November 21, 2009, Fatu teamed with Orlando Jordan to lose against his brother Rikishi and Brian Christopher.
-On November 24, 2009, Fatu defeated Brutus "The Barber" Beefcake.
-On November 26, 2009, Fatu and Orlando Jordan were defeated by Beefcake and Mr. Anderson.
-On November 28, 2009, Fatu wrestled his final match, losing to Anderson.
+On July 11, 2009, Umaga appeared at the World Wrestling Council (WWC) in Puerto Rico, defeating Mr. Anderson (formerly Mr. Kennedy).
+In November, Umaga appeared on Hulk Hogan's Hulkamania Tour of Australia under the ring name Uso Fatu.
+On November 24, Fatu defeated Brutus "The Barber" Beefcake, and two days later, he and Orlando Jordan lost to Beefcake and Mr. Anderson.
+On November 28, 2009, Fatu wrestled his final match, where he was defeated by Anderson.
+Shortly before his death, Fatu reportedly reached an agreement to return to WWE at the Royal Rumble in January 2010.

 Personal life

-Fatu and his wife L.T. had four children.
-One of them notably is Zilla Fatu, who is reportedly trained to become a professional wrestler in Booker T's Reality of Wrestling (ROW) in December 2022.
+Fatu and his wife L.T. had four children, one of whom, being his son Isayah, is also a professional wrestler, having trained in Booker T's Reality of Wrestling promotion in December 2022.
+He would make his professional wrestling debut on July 15, 2023 under the ring name "Zilla Fatu", but left the promotion three months later with Booker T citing irreconcilable differences.
+They later reconciled and Isayah returned to working for ROW.

 During the weekend of August 30, 2007, articles posted by Sports Illustrated, the New York Daily News, and The Washington Post named Fatu as one of many superstars to have purchased pharmaceuticals from an online pharmacy, which was a violation of the WWE "Talent Wellness" program.
 Fatu specifically was said to have received somatotropin, a growth hormone, between July and December 2006, after the "no drugs from online sources" rule was instituted.
 In June 2009, Fatu violated the Wellness Policy once again; due to his uncooperation and refusal to attend drug rehabilitation, he was released from his WWE contract.

+On April 27, 2008, Fatu's mother Vera died after a seven-year battle with cancer.